-1.1.1-P – Nonpartisan formatting

-An election definition must support the uniform allocation of space and fonts used for each office, contest option, and contest so the voter does not perceive that one contest option is preferred over any other.

-1.1.1-Q – Jurisdiction-dependent content

-An election definition must enable EOs to add jurisdiction-dependent text, line art, logos, and images to ballot styles.
+Discussion

+In systems supporting primary elections, this requirement would include the exclusion of party-specific contests for which voters in a particular political party are not eligible to vote.

-1.1.1-R – Primary elections, associate contests with parties
+1.1.1-K – Primary elections, associate contests with parties

-When implementing primary elections, an election definition must support the association of different contests with different political parties.
+The voting system must support the association of different contests with different political parties when administering primary elections.

-1.1.1-S – Ballot rotation
+1.1.1-L – Ballot rotation, Election definition

-When implementing ballot rotation, an Election definition must support producing rotated ballots or activating ballot rotation functions in vote-capture devices by including relevant metadata in distributed election definitions and ballot styles.
+The voting system must support the production of rotated ballots or activating ballot rotation functions in vote-capture devices by including relevant metadata in distributed election definitions and ballot styles.

-Related requirement: 1.1.5-I – Ballot rotation for contest options

-1.1.1-T – Ballot configuration in combined or split precincts
+1.1.1-M – Ballot configuration in combined or split precincts

-When implementing combined or split precincts, an election definition must include the ability to create distinct ballot configurations for voters from two or more election districts that are served by a given polling place.
+The voting system must include the capability of creating distinct ballot configurations for voters from two or more election districts that are served by a given polling place or vote center.

-1.1.1-U – No advertising

-The ballot presented to the voter must not display or link to any advertising or commercial logos of any kind, whether public service, commercial, or political.

-1.1.1-V – Ballot style distribution

-An election definition must include the option to generate master and distributed copies of ballot styles as needed to configure each voting device in the system.

-1.1.1-W – Ballot style identification
+1.1.1-N – Ballot style identification

-An election definition must generate codes or marks as needed to uniquely identify the ballot style associated with any ballot.
+The voting system must include the capability to generate codes or marks to uniquely identify the ballot style associated with any ballot.